 Provisioning with CSR and Sidewalk Signing tool

 Each device being manufactured needs to have a unique device certificate.
-The Sidewalk Signing Tool running on the Line PC will take PEM key files to generate a Sidewalk certificate and signs it using the Device Attestation Key (DAK) securely stored in the provided Hardware Security Module (HSM).
+The Sidewalk Signing Tool running on the Line PC will take CSR from the device to generate a Sidewalk certificate and signs it using the Device Attestation Key (DAK) securely stored in the provided Hardware Security Module (HSM).
 The following steps are involved in provisioning for the manufacturing workflow.

 Topics